European markets ended mixed on Wednesday after Spain’s Prime Minister Mariano Rajoy denied reports that he would be seeking a bailout this weekend.

 "And if you need to borrow 20 billion euros at the end of this month, why not do it after a bailout request when yields will probably be a fair bit lower than they would otherwise be?"

-Meanwhile, Greece has yet to clinch a deal with troika officials over the remaining 2 billion euros ($2.5 billion) of spending cuts that it must make in order to receive further bailout funds.
+Meanwhile, over the remaining 2 billion euros ($2.5 billion) of spending cuts that it must make in order to receive further bailout funds.

-In stocks news, U.K. supermarkets released trading reports on Tuesday.
+In stocks news, U.K. supermarkets on Tuesday.
 Both Tesco and Sainsbury reported growth in like-for-like sales but Tesco showed a dip in profits in the first half of the year.

-Also in the U.K., FirstGroup's stock dropped nearly 20 percent on Wednesday after a $9 billion (5.5 billion pounds) deal for the West Coast rail line franchise was scrapped by the government, which cited flaws in figures provided by the transport department.
+Also in the U.K., FirstGroup's stock dropped nearly 20 percent on Wednesday after a $9 billion (5.5 billion pounds) deal for the by the government, which cited flaws in figures provided by the transport department.